-Grade Placement: 11-12 TH 2 TECH GPA Level: 2 Credit: 1 TEA code: 03250600 Prerequisite: Technical Theatre I
+Grade Placement: 10-12 TH 2 TECH

+Prerequisite: Technical Theatre I

 Students will be learning to use more complicated tools and how they work.
 Safety will continue to be stressed above all.
 We will study the different types of plays and how they should think outside the box in design.
 We will design simple and complicated sets for the same play and then study and discuss what works.
 We will study costumes of different times and places.
 We will also study props, makeup, and sound.
 We will learn more about the sound effects and how sound is used in Theatre.
 This class will be very detailed in the study of history from the aspect of the plays we are studying.